Codigami/gohaqd/README.md

 ```
 ## Flags:
 ```
-      --aws-region string     AWS Region for the SQS queue (default "us-east-1") -c, --config string         config file (default is ./gohaqd.yaml) (default "./gohaqd.yaml") -h, --help                  help for gohaqd
+      --aws-region string        AWS Region for the SQS queue (default "us-east-1") -c, --config string            config file path (default "./gohaqd.yaml") --healthcheck-url string   HTTP endpoint for checking if consumer server is up -h, --help                     help for gohaqd
-      --parallel int          Number of messages to be consumed in parallel (default 1) -q, --queue-name string     queue name.
+      --parallel int             Number of messages to be consumed in parallel (default 1) --port int                 Port used by metrics server (default 8090) -q, --queue-name string        queue name.
 (Used only when --config is not set and default config doesn't exist) --sqs-endpoint string      SQS Endpoint for using with fake_sqs -u, --url string               HTTP endpoint.
 Takes the URL from the message by default.
 (Used only when --config is not set and default config doesn't exist)
 ```

 ## Sample config file: